 Property is prime: Feng shui expert Dato Joey Yap covers the basics

-New year, new you.
 At the turn of the decade, we caught up with Dato Joey Yap, a renowned Chinese metaphysics consultant and the founder of the world’s biggest feng shui institution.
-If you’re considering feng shui this year, consider Joey Yap’s effective recommendations for everything from indoor plants to the ideal property.
+If you’ve got feng shui on your mind, consider Joey Yap’s effective recommendations for everything from indoor plants to the ideal property.
 Here’s what he had to say.

 In a nutshell, feng shui is…